weiyongzhang/smartfactory/README.md

 ![Closed Loop With Process](./resources/closed_loop_manufacturing.png)

 ## Gleaning Insights through Predictive Analytics
-To exemplify this concept, we've employed an XGBoost regressor for training on a sample dataset, achieving an R^2 of 0.4 - 0.45.
+To exemplify this concept, we've employed an XGBoost regressor for training on a simulated sample dataset, achieving an R^2 of 0.4 - 0.45.
 The visualization below compares predicted data points versus actual ones.

 ![Prediction](./resources/Prediction.png)